emergency contraceptive statistics

 When reviewing this data, we discovered that:

-• Women aged 45 and over are the least likely to be prescribed emergency contraception.
+• Women aged 45 and over are the least likely to be prescribed emergency contraception*

-Based on our findings, we explored other age-related data for emergency contraception and found women aged 25-34 are the most likely to contact an SRS for emergency contraceptives but are the fourth most likely to be provided emergency contraceptive prescriptions.
+Based on our findings, we explored other age-related data for emergency contraception and found women aged 25-34 are the most likely to contact an SRS for emergency contraceptives, but are the fourth most likely to be provided emergency contraceptive prescriptions.

 Since 2004, the rates of oral emergency contraception items provided to women have fallen consistently.
-The number of emergency contraceptive prescriptions issued in 2022/23 (76,200) is over half that in 2004/05 (174,000).
+The number of emergency contraceptive prescriptions issued in 2024/25 (84,100) is over half that in 2004/05 (174,000).

-When reviewing data from Statista, we found that:
+When reviewing this data, we found that:

 • In 2008/09 and 2009/10, there was a spike in the number of emergency contraceptives provided to women.
 This could be explained by Ulipristal acetate, also known as ellaOne, which was approved for use in Europe in 2009.

-• In 2015, emergency contraceptives were licensed for under 16s in the UK, which caused controversy in the UK due to campaigners’ opinion that children should not have access to them.
+• In 2015, emergency contraceptives were licensed for under-16s in the UK, which caused controversy in the UK due to campaigners’ opinion that children should not have access to them.
+However, the statistics show that the number of emergency contraception items fell after 2015.

 • There was a dramatic fall in oral contraceptives being dispensed in 2020/21, which we can assume was due to the Covid 19 pandemic.